KeziahMoselle/strasbourgjs-observers-pipeline-proxy/README.md

 ## Proxy
 - Discovery of a Proxy
-- Create a function that make an objet observable with a Proxy
+- Create a function that make an object observable with a Proxy